-None of the reconstructed trajectories is able to link Worsley's fix on 18 November to his 22 November fix.
+None of the reconstructed trajectories are able to link Worsley's fix on 18 November to his 22 November fix.
 While this could be due to errors in Worsley's navigation, we assume that it is mainly caused by errors in the wind forcing datasets.
 To overcome this limitation, we provide two additional versions of a corrected trajectory in addition to the default.
 For each of Cases 1-3, we therefore provide three possible trajectories:

-- 1. The default trajectory (dashed lines in Figure 2) which begins and develops naturally from Worsley's fix of 18 November. - 2.
+- 1. The default trajectory (dashed lines in Fig. 2), which begins and develops naturally from Worsley's fix of 18 November. - 2.
 A "nudged" trajectory leading from Worsley's 18 November fix to his 22 November fix.
-To achieve this, the simulated trajectory was co-located in the start point on 18 November and the averaged position offset for each time step added in such a way that the simulated position on 22 November matches Worsley's observation (dark orange and dark blue solid lines in Figure 2) This corresponds to a purely time dependent accumulating error. - 3.
-A further alternative trajectory, nudged to align with Worsley's fix on 22 November only, without changing its general shape.
-This accounts for the possibility that the fix of 22 November is more accurate than the 18 November fix (light orange and light blue solid lines in Figure 2).
+To achieve this, the simulated trajectory was co-located in the start point on 18 November, and the averaged position offset for each time step added in such a way that the simulated position on 22 November matches Worsley's observation (dark orange and dark blue solid lines in Fig. 2) This corresponds to a purely time-dependent accumulating error.